akarnokd/ThePlanetCrafterMods/README.md

 You can also make the water and methane extractors deposit remotely by naming containers:

 - `*WaterBottle1`, `*OxygenCapsule1`, `*MethanCapsule1`

+With Insects & Waterfalls update, the mod also works with Silk generators:

+- `*Silk`

 You can have as many containers as you like, but they will be filled in non-deterministically.
 If there are no renamed containers or all renamed containers are full, the machines